icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 ```
 </details>

-If the operation is successful, the method returns a Promise with the updated Healthcare Element.
+If the operation is successful, the method returns a Promise with the updated {{HealthcareElement}}.
-Using the same service, the Healthcare Professional can share the Healthcare Element with another Healthcare Professional.
+Using the same service, the {{Hcp}} can share the Healthcare Element with another Healthcare Professional.

 :::note

-Any Data Owner that has access to a Healthcare Element can share it with another Data Owner using this service.
+Any Data Owner that has access to a {{HealthcareElement}} can share it with another Data Owner using this service.
-A Patient could allow another Patient or HCP to access a Healthcare Element.
+A Patient could allow another Patient or {{Hcp}} to access a {{HealthcareElement}}.

 :::

-## Retrieving a Healthcare Element Using its ID
+## Retrieving a {{HealthcareElement}} Using its ID

-A single Healthcare Element can be retrieved from the iCure Back-end using its id.
+A single {{HealthcareElement}} can be retrieved from the iCure Back-end using its id.

 <!-- file://code-samples/{{sdk}}/how-to/manage-healthcare-elements/index.mts snippet:retrieve a HE as data owner-->
 ```typescript